 According to Deputy District Attorney Karen Guidotti, the arrest of Ladas occurred after the ongoing investigation of the complicated financial scheme originally conducted by Peta Ladas, his wife, who has since fled the country to escape arrest.

 Grand Theft Financial Scheme a White Collar Crime

 DDA Guidotti explained that between January 2011 and June 2013 Peta allegedly used numerous false names to open fraudulent credit cards which she then used to set up false businesses.
 After using the cards for false business transactions, she deposited the funds into bank accounts which were also opened using false names.

 Although Peta was arrested on December 18th, 2012, she successfully posted the $10,000 bail required for her release and fled the country.
 Since then she has remained a fugitive, and if found will face similar charges as her husband, plus additional charges.

 Between posting bail and fleeing, she stayed in a Burlingame hotel where she left a wallet with her husband’s ID as well as fake credit cards.
 When the maid found the wallet she immediately turned it in to the Burlingame police.
 The discovery of the wallet and it’s contents began the investigation into Mark Ladas’ involvement.

 Investigation into the grand theft discovered almost $35,000 in fraudulent funds that had been deposited into three different bank accounts under Mark Ladas’ control.
 Further investigation revealed the Ladas’ 2011 and 2012 tax returns had not claimed this additional income.

-If you have been accused of grand theft, or other white collar crime, you need the expert advice of a criminal defense attorney.
-Contact Sevens Legal, APC today for a free consultation.
+If you have been accused of grand theft, or other white collar crime you need the expert advice of a criminal defense attorney.
+Contact Sevens Legal Criminal Lawyers today for a free consultation.